 The CSM is the ideal person to start a dialog with preferred customers about testing products/features and providing feedback in exchange for a discount or other incentive.
 This valuable feedback, in turn, will help your product development team perfect their work.

 Your CSMs will know about the struggles of the customers and where they see limitations in your product.
 They can then start a dialog with the customers in question to potentially beta test new features and products.
-Giving customers the chance to be involved in beta testing is a reward for their loyalty and helps your product designers perfect their work, as it gives them access to insights from people who know the product and have a line of communication through the CSM.
+Giving customers the chance to be involved in beta testing is a reward for their loyalty and helps your product designers perfect their part of the process, as it gives them access to insights from people who know the product and have a line of communication through the CSM.

 “Have you asked yourself, who is the client behind the data?
 You might know the company name of the biggest buyer, but who is the contact person on their side?” says Miguel Melo, Technical Account Manager at Pipedrive.
 “This revenue—and product pains, victories, all their history with your company—all of it is owned by a Customer Success Manager.